 Many Marxists see crime as a natural ‘outgrowth’ of the capitalist system.
 The Capitalist system can be said to be crimogenic in three major ways –

-The first reason that Capitalism is Crimogenic is because it encourages individuals to pursue self-interest before everything else.
+Capitalism is Crimogenic because it encourages individuals to pursue self-interest before everything else.

 Marxist Sociologist David Gordon says that Capitalist societies are ‘dog eat dog societies’ in which each individual company and each individual is encouraged to look out for their own interests before the interests of others, before the interests of the community, and before the protection of the environment.
 If we look at the Capitalist system, what we find is that not only does it recommend that we engage in the self-interested pursuit of profit is good, we learn that it is acceptable to harm others and the environment in the process.
 Please see KT’s blog post – ‘On The incredible immorality of corporate greed’ for referenced examples of Corporations acting immorally in the pursuit of profit.

 Marxists point out that in a Capitalist society, there is immense competitive pressure to make more money, to be more successful, and to make more profit, because in a competitive system, this is the only way to ensure survival.
 In such a context, breaking the law can seem insignificant compared to the pressure to succeed and pressures to break the law affect all people: from the investment banker to the unemployed gang member.